robotfinance/BIX/README.md

 # BIX

+<i>this is a very early experimental alpha release of BIX. this version does not support concurrent connections, websockets. a python version will follow soon. we are looking forward to receiving your feedback via mail (bix@robotfinance.org) or Twitter (https://twitter.com/RobotFinance)</i>

 an open, fast and free Bitcoin (near) real-time price index

 <p><b>Our Goal:</b> to build an open source alternative to TradeBlock's XBX (see https://tradeblock.com/markets/index/).
 A proprietary index like XBX could have negative effects, because<br>